Skip to main content

 Kodak Gallery

 Take a journey through the history of photography.
-Step into a 19th century portrait studio, see hundreds of incredible objects from our collection, and watch the world’s first moving colour film.
+Step into a 19th century portrait studio and see hundreds of incredible objects from our collection, including the museum's first born-digital object.

 From the very first photographs to digital snaps, discover the history of photography in the Kodak Gallery.